-Any Board Member who is contacted by any of the above should inform the Board Chair or EO of the contact immediately.
+Any Board Member who is contacted by any of the above should inform the Board Chair or EO Executive Officer of the contact immediately.

-All correspondence shall be issued on the Board's standard letterhead and will be disseminated by the EO.
+All correspondence shall be issued on the Board's standard letterhead and will be disseminated by the EO Executive Officer.

-Press Statements and Contacts (Board Policy)
+Press Statements and Contacts

 Board Members shall not speak or act for the Board without proper preauthorization from the Chair and/or EO prior to making any statement or press release.
-When possible, the Board Chair, in consultation with the Vice Chair, shall determine which Board Members have expertise in respective areas to act as spokesperson for the Board.
+When possible, the Board Chair, in consultation with the Vice Chair, shall will determine which Board Members have expertise in respective areas to act as spokesperson for the Board Board of Chiropractic Examiners.

-Business Cards (Board Policy)
+Business Cards

-Business cards will be provided to each Board Member with the Board Member's name and official Board e-mail address.
+Business cards will be provided to each Board Member with the Board Member's name and official Board BCE e-mail address.
 The business cards will provide the Board office address, telephone and fax numbers, and website address.

-Board Members' personal business cards shall not reference or list their appointment as a Board Member.
+Board Members' personal business cards shall not reference or list their appointment as a Board BCE Member.

-BCE Identification Cards (Board Policy)
+BCE Identification Cards

-Board Members shall be issued an identification card from the Board that states they are appointed, commissioned and duly sworn, and if an officer of the Board, that shall be stated.
+Board-BCE-Members shall be issued an identification card from the Board BCE that states they are appointed, commissioned and duly sworn, and if an officer of the Board BCE, that shall be stated.